 Known as chocolat chaud in Belgium, we only have wonderful things to say about the hot chocolate we tried at Gaston near Marché aux Poissons in Brussels.
 Creamy, chocolatey, the perfect level of sweet… need I go on?!

-4. Belgian beer is actually the best
+4. Belgian beer is the best!

 Another infamous tipple you must try when in Brussels is – of course – Belgian beer!